 When you call, ask for the special “Sojourn Network” block rate.

 Nightly rates start at $139.00 + taxes (this rate free in-room wifi, and recreation facility)

 *Shuttle service available from airport upon request

-This year the Sojourn Network National Conference will offer five of its tracks for seminary credit through SBTS as hybrid modular courses.
+This year the Southern Seminary, in partnership with Sojourn Network, will offer five of its tracks for seminary credit through SBTS as hybrid modular courses.
 Once you register through Moodle with the corresponding course numbers, you will be waitlisted until both your Registration for Conference and membership (or member in process) at a Sojourn Network Church has been verified.

 There will be an additional lecture time on the SBTS campus for each track from 1-5pm on Monday Nov.
 3rd as a pre-cursor to the conference.

 Also, be on the look out for more information about the brand new, fully accredited through SBTS, Sojourn Network Master of Arts and Master of Divinity.
 Degree program information will be emailed out to all Sojourn Network Churches and Sojourners who attend SBTS currently.
 Sojourn Conference courses like these will function as key elements for the degree program.

 Sojourn Network’s first national conference is primarily aimed at church leaders who serve local churches in a variety of contexts.
 Whether you are a lead pastor of a multi-site congregation, or a first-year church planter, a community life director or a lay elder, we believe there’s something here for every leader in your church.
 With a particular emphasis on mercy and renewal, consider inviting and including any person involved with these ministries.

 Sojourn Network is a network of churches whose mission is to help pastors plant, grow, and multiply healthy churches.
 You can head to our website for more details on what we believe, how to join as a church planter or an existing church, what churches commit to when they join the network, upcoming events, and more.